gilch/hissp/docs/macro_tutorial.rst

 This version uses a number as the first argument instead of baking them into the macro names.
 We're using numbered parameters now, so there's no limit.
-That takes care of *generating* the parameters, but we're still providing a redundant expected a number for them.
+That takes care of *generating* the parameters, but we're still providing a redundant expected number for them.

 Let's make a slight tweak.